-For most of the 20th century, scientists denied that infants feel pain.1 Thankfully, everyone now accepts that newborns feel pain, but history has left its mark: scientists are still uniquely willing to ignore signs of potential fetal pain.
+For most of the 20th century, scientists denied that infants after birth feel pain.1 Thankfully, everyone now accepts that newborns feel pain, but history has left its mark: scientists are still uniquely willing to ignore signs of potential fetal pain.

 Become A Defender of Life